PlanktonAnalytics/PlanktonClassification/README.md

 pip install openvino

-For (B) you only need to install OpenVino inference engine
+For (B) you only need to install OpenVino inference engine, but also opencv_python as a number of imaging functions use that library

 pip install openvino

+pip install opencv-python